 If the prospect of the winter nights drawing in is getting you down, don’t despair.
-This winter, make the dark commute a little brighter – and safer – with Ring Automotive’s incredible Xenon 130 HID headlight bulbs.
+This winter, make the dark commute a little brighter – and safer – with Ring Automotive’s incredible Xenon150 headlight bulbs.

 A higher proportion of fatal road accidents occur between 6pm and 6am and driving in these hours brings about a new set of challenges for motorists.
 Here are our tips for driving safely at night.

-- Keep cabin lights in the car very low or off completely and keep gadgets like satnavs set to a dark screen mode so your forward vision is not affected.
+(or off completely) and keep gadgets like satnavs set to a dark screen mode so your forward vision is not affected.

 Remain aware of unexpected hazards such as badly-lit cyclists, pedestrians, drunk drivers & wild animals.
 If you feel sleepy, take a break and grab a caffeinated drink and some fresh air to perk you up.